 The Notes tab is not supported on the DEFAULT View in the web interface.

-For example, to view a note for a node, right-click the node in the Node table in the right pane or in a view in the navigation tree, then choose View > Notes in the right-click menu.
+To view a note for a node, right-click the node in the Node table in the right pane or in a view in the navigation tree, then choose View > Notes in the right-click menu.